heig-vd-dai-course/heig-vd-dai-course/14-practical-work-2/COURSE_MATERIAL.md

 protocol.

 The network application will be defined by an application protocol, a client and a server.
-The client will send a request to the server and the server will send a response to the client.
+The client will send some requests to the server and the server will send some responses to the client.

 The application protocol will be defined by you.
 You can decide to create your own little application protocol or you can implement an existing protocol.